 Dogs with Salmonella infections may have diarrhea, bloody diarrhea, seem lethargic, run a fever, or begin vomiting.
 Dog owners may also notice a decrease in their pet’s appetite, noticeable abdominal pain, or signs of a fever.
 Infected pets that are not showing signs may still be carriers of the infection and can infect other pets, as well as any humans, that they come in contact with.

 This information is located on the back of the packaging, and dog owners should also see the expiration date 03/22/18 stamped on the back of the package as well.

 The contamination was noticed after routine testing by Nylabone revealed the presence of Salmonella in one of the Puppy Starter Kit packages.
-When the test was performed some orders for the product had already been shipped.